Can You Mow Wet Grass?

-You can cut wet grass if you are using a gas-powered lawn mower, however, it's best to avoid mowing a wet lawn as doing so can damage your lawnmower.
+Yes, you can mow wet grass if you are using a gas-powered lawn mower.
+However, it's best to avoid mowing a wet lawn as doing so can damage your lawnmower.
 Another problem with mowing wet grass is that you'll usually get poor results and end up with an uneven-looking lawn.

 1. Mowing Wet Grass Can Ruin Your Lawn